 Mapping slavery presents a number of difficult problems.
 The vast majority of maps — both old (from Census 1860) and new (from Census 1790) — use the county as the unit of analysis.
 But visually, it is tough to compare small and large counties; the constant reorganization of boundaries in the west means that comparisons across decades are tricky, too.
 And like all maps that shade large areas using a single color, typical maps of slavery make it impossible to see population density and demographic breakdown at the same time.
 (Should a county with 10,000 people and 1,000 slaves appear the same as one that has 100 people and 10 slaves?)

 My maps confront these problems in two ways.
 First, I smash the visual tyranny of county boundaries by using a uniform grid of dots.
-The size of each dot shows the total population in each 250-sq mi cell, and the color shows the percent that were slaves.
+The size of each dot shows the total population in each 250-sq mi cell, and the color shows the percent that was slaves.
 But just as important, I’ve also combined the usual county data with historical data for more than 150 cities and towns.
 Cities usually had fewer slaves, proportionally, than their surrounding counties, but this is invisible on standard maps.
 Adding this data shows the overwhelming predominance of slaves along the South Carolina coast, in contrast to Charleston; it also shows how distinctive New Orleans was from other southern cities.
 These techniques don’t solve all problems (especially in sparsely populated areas), but they substantially refocus the visual argument of the maps — away from arbitrary jurisdictions and toward human beings.

 (For a graphic explanation of this technique, see here.)